slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Social inadequacy (creepiness) is based on unpredictability.
 Staring isn’t staring if you’re smiling or if you say hi.
 - Field tactics:
 	- «Rescue people instead of «cold calling».
 Include people to gain allies.
 Become the conduit in your circle — the one who makes sure introductions are made.
 It really is as simple as asking, “Have you met my friend, Johnny?”
 Take that responsibility and welcome strangers into your group, and you’ll help everyone feel like they’re part of the conversation.
 That’s all anyone wants when they’re out – to feel included.
-	- Eye contact builds trust. dont hide yourself. dont wait to start talking. a group or a double might be an easy place to start.
+	- Eye contact builds trust.
+Don't hide yourself.
+Don't wait to start talking.
+A group or a double might be an easy place to start.
 	- Small and open groups.
 Opening line: "Hi, I’m X and I dont know anybody in this party."
 	- Go to the bar and meet people there or help the hosters to serve food.
 	- You should go on after 10 or 15 minutes, think about it as exploring.
 How to politely end conversations:
 		- «Excuse me but I must to talk with somebody that entered the room.»
 		- «Excuse me I have to make a phone call.»
 		- Human sacrifice...
-Intro him and leave.
+Introduce him and leave.
 		- To rude people: «My mum always told me not to speak with strangers.»
 - Forget those who forget you.
 Those who want to stay in your life, will always find a way.